byui-cse/cse251-course/week12/prepare.md

 ## Examples of Go programs

-This it's a course on Go, so we best method to learning a new computer language is to see and run examples.
+This isn't a course on Go, so we best method to learning a new computer language is to see and run examples.

 I used the command line terminal window to run the following examples.
 For example, the `hello.go` program below was run using `go run hello.go`